Indian Butternut Squash Curry is a delicious vegan curry simmered with fragrant spices and rich coconut milk.

 If you loved this Squash Curry recipe I would appreciate it so much if you would give it star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

-Vegan Butternut Squash Curry Recipe
+Thai Butternut Squash Curry Recipe

 Indian Butternut Squash Curry